 We are more than happy to hear from you if you would like to have more information about the Institute or have specific questions about our activities!

-The Study Program is composed of nine topics:
+The Study Program is composed of nine subjects:

 - Mind and Cognition: How the mind works

-- Stages of the Path: The basis of Tibetan Buddhism
+- Stages of the Path: The graduated path to enlightenment

 - Mahayana Mind Training: Techniques of transformation